stoeps13/connections-doc/source/admin/admin/c_admin_common_oauth.md

 https://www.connections.example.com/oauth2/endpoint/connectionsProvider/token

+!!! note
-**Note:** The /oauth2 context root is configurable as is any other Connections application via the IBM console.
+    The /oauth2 context root is configurable as is any other Connections application via the IBM console.
 The change should be applied to the LotusConnections-config.xml in the `"oauthprovider"` service as follows:

 ```
 <sloc:serviceReference serviceName="oauthprovider"